jesselpalmer/node-emojify/README.md

 ## Contributing

-Pull Requests are welcome!
+Pull requests are welcome!
 Please make sure that any new or changed functionality need to have unit tests accompanied with the PR.
 Make sure that you lint (`npm run lint`) and test your code (`npm test`).